-The height of Dickens’ writing was of course during the Victorian era, which was interesting historically and evolutionary for many reasons.
+The height of Dickens’ writing was of course during the Victorian era, which was historically and evolutionarily interesting for many reasons.
 The period between 1837 and 1901 was very affluent for some and this afforded an increase in education, innovation and inventions like electricity, telephones, vaccinations, railways and motorcars.

 A desire for modern thinking, along with an increase in immigration perhaps might explain what triggered some challenges towards religious ideas, which in turn expanded thoughts towards more scientific approaches regarding many discoveries, including exploring the paranormal, known as 'The Age of Enlightenment'.

-Largely because of a creepy death culture, most people including the monarch at the time, Queen Victoria had an obsession with after death communication.
+Largely because of a creepy death culture, most people including the monarch at the time, Queen Victoria, had an obsession with after death communication.
 Firstly, in 1846 with the clairvoyant Georgiana Eagle, at Osborne House.
 Queen Victoria and Prince Albert both participated in séances.
-In 1861 (the year Prince Albert died) on the Isle of Wight, Roberts James Less a thirteen-year-old boy from Leicester passed on a message from Albert to the Queen in which he called her by the pet name known only to her and her late husband.
-After her death Queen Victoria has also been reported to communicate from the other side to her last surviving daughter, Princess Louise, through the amazing direct voice medium Lesley Flint.
+In 1861 (the year Prince Albert died) on the Isle of Wight, Roberts James Less, a thirteen-year-old boy from Leicester, passed on a message from Albert to the Queen in which he called her by the pet name known only to her and her late husband.
+After her death, Queen Victoria was also reported to communicate from the other side to her last surviving daughter, Princess Louise, through the amazing direct voice medium Lesley Flint.

 Being buried alive was a constant fear for Victorians, which is another reason for them keeping corpses around for longer than we would now consider acceptable.
-They had to be sure that the corpse was in fact decomposing before being buried in the ground and then only with a bell and string attached to the coffin just in case!
+They had to be sure that the corpse was in fact decomposing before being buried in the ground and even then with a bell and string attached to the coffin, just in case!

 “It is required of every man,” the ghost returned, “that the spirit within him should walk abroad among his fellow-men, and travel far and wide; and, if that spirit goes not forth in life, it is condemned to do so after death.”

 Dickens, although still at times rather skeptical, had by this time developed an interest in dabbling with the rising controversy of Animal Mesmerism, created by Franz Anton Mesmer.
-This involved putting people non-verbally in to a hypnotic trance state to re-balance invisible ethereal ‘magnetic like’ energies and supposedly alleviate and cure illness.
-Dickens became exceptionally skilled at this method of healing and had particularly effective responses treating John Leech, the illustrator for ‘A Christmas Carol’ for concussion and also made very frequent medicinal visits to Madame De La Rue (much to Mrs Catherine Dicken’s displeasure!) who claimed that her anxiety was being caused by a phantom that perused her.
+This involved putting people non-verbally into a hypnotic trance state to re-balance invisible ethereal ‘magnetic like’ energies and supposedly alleviate and cure illness.
+Dickens became exceptionally skilled at this method of healing and had particularly effective responses when treating John Leech, the illustrator for ‘A Christmas Carol’, for concussion.
+He also made frequent medicinal visits to Madame De La Rue (much to Mrs Catherine Dicken’s displeasure!) who claimed that her anxiety was being caused by a phantom that perused her.
 Dickens however, flatly refused to allow himself to be mesmerized or hypnotized, ever.

-But in 1855 some well to do gentlemen from Trinity College, Cambridge starting talking of setting up a paranormal organisation to research ghosts, apparitions and fraudulent mediums, an idea which came under attack by columnists in The Times, however by 1862 this had emerged in London as a formal society, with Dickens being signed up as a founding member of ‘The Ghost Club’.
-The club actually crumbled for a while after the death of Dickens in 1870, such was his impetus within the society.
+But in 1855, some well to do gentlemen from Trinity College, Cambridge starting talking of setting up a paranormal organisation to research ghosts, apparitions and fraudulent mediums, an idea which came under attack by columnists in The Times.
+However, by 1862 this had emerged in London as a formal society, with Dickens being signed up as a founding member of ‘The Ghost Club’.
+The club later crumbled after the death of Dickens in 1870; such was his impetus within the society.

-Thankfully The Ghost Club rose from it’s grave on All Soul’s Day 1882, being reopened by the famous Reverend and medium William Stainton Moses and is still alive and kicking today with monthly meetings at the Victory Services Club in Central London.
-Membership is by invitation only and it’s possibly the oldest paranormal investigation group of it’s type in the world, in fact it was the precursor to the world famous S.P.R. - ‘The Society for Psychical Research’.
-Dickens wasn’t the only author roped in to ghostly investigations at The Ghost Club, as W.B Yeats and Sir Arthur Conan Doyle of Sherlock Holmes fame were also avid paranormal enthusiasts.
+Thankfully, The Ghost Club rose from it’s grave on All Soul’s Day 1882, being reopened by the famous Reverend and medium William Stainton Moses and is still alive and kicking today with monthly meetings at the Victory Services Club in Central London.
+Membership is by invitation only and it’s possibly the oldest paranormal investigation group of it’s type in the world.
+In fact, it was the precursor to the world famous S.P.R. - ‘The Society for Psychical Research’.
+Dickens wasn’t the only author roped in to ghostly investigations at The Ghost Club.
+W.B Yeats and Sir Arthur Conan Doyle of Sherlock Holmes fame were also avid paranormal enthusiasts.

-It also still remains a mystery if the questioning Mr Dickens truly ever experienced a real afterlife communication of his own although it is thought that he had indeed had encounters with ghosts.
-However, apparently he turned up in spirit form during a séance in America, just five days after his own death, to depart final instructions for his then unfinished novel ‘The Mystery Of Edwin Drood’.
-The remaining team from The Ghost Club were unable to travel to America to verify the claim but thankfully in spirit or otherwise Charles Dickens will be forever immortalised by his marvellous contributions and his words..
+It also still remains a mystery if the questioning Mr Dickens truly ever experienced a real afterlife communication of his own, although it is thought that he had indeed had encounters with ghosts.
+He apparently he turned up in spirit form during a séance in America, just five days after his own death, to depart final instructions for his then unfinished novel ‘The Mystery Of Edwin Drood’.
+The remaining team from The Ghost Club was unable to travel to America to verify the claim but thankfully, in spirit or otherwise, Charles Dickens will be forever immortalised by his marvellous contributions and his words.

-‘An idea, like a ghost must be spoken to a little before it will explain itself’
+‘An idea, like a ghost must be spoken to a little before it will explain itself.’ - Charles Dickens

 'The Leslie Flint Educational Trust' - https://www.leslieflint.com